KieranLitschel/InsightfulAIPapers/README.md

   * Despite their simplicity, for many tasks SWEMs outperform CNNs and RNNs.
   * Recurrent connections (e.g. RNNs) are slow to train.
 Self-attention based methods (e.g. transformers) are faster but attention weight matrices are huge for long sequences.
 SWEMs have no recurrent connections and do not use self-attention, so are relatively inexpensive.
   * Particularly effective for long documents.
+  * Components of the learnt word embeddings are interpretable (see section 4.1.1).

 ## Computer Vision